2024 Saxony state election

-The next election to the Landtag of Saxony is scheduled for autumn 2024.
+The 2024 Saxony state election was held on 1 September 2024 to elect members to the 8th Landtag of Saxony.
+It was held on the same day as the 2024 Thuringian state election.
+Going into the election, the state government was led by Michael Kretschmer of the CDU as Minister-President, in a coalition with the Greens and the SPD.

+The CDU remained the largest party with slight losses, followed closely by the Alternative for Germany (AfD) which obtained its best ever result.
+The SPD remained steady while the Greens fell to just over 5% of the vote; the incumbent coalition lost its majority.
+The Sahra Wagenknecht Alliance ran for the first time and won 12% and fifteen seats.
+The Left fell below the 5% electoral threshold but retained its representation in the Landtag after winning two direct constituencies.
+The Free Voters of Saxony (FW) elected a single member after lead candidate Matthias Berger won the constituency of Leipzig-Land III.

 Background

-The 2019 election was marked by high gains for the AfD, which gained almost 18 percent of the vote and became the second strongest force.
+The 2019 election was marked by high gains for the Alternative for Germany (AfD), which gained almost 28 percent of the vote and became the second strongest force.
 After losses, the CDU ended up with almost 32 percent as the strongest party ahead of the AfD.
 The Left and the SPD received 10.4 and 7.7 percent of the vote, respectively.
-The Greens increased and achieved their best result in a state election in Saxony with 8.6 percent, the FDP again missed entering parliament with 4.5 percent.
+The Greens increased and achieved their best result in a state election in Saxony with 8.6 percent, the Free Democratic Party (FDP) again missed entering parliament with 4.5 percent.